 Mike Oldfield’s “To France” was originally released in 1984, and its wistful melody made it a natural candidate for reinterpretation.
 When Leaves’ Eyes covered it in 2011, they turned the song into something more ethereal and symphonic, giving it a richer atmospheric frame without losing its emotional softness.
 The track also belongs firmly to the era when Liv Kristine was still the voice of the band, which is an important part of why this version feels so distinctive.

 Her presence shapes the entire mood of the cover.
 Liv Kristine’s voice gives the song a weightless, almost dreamlike quality that fits perfectly with the band’s melodic and cinematic style.
 Instead of pushing the material toward heaviness for its own sake, Leaves’ Eyes let the emotional sweep and elegance of the song lead the arrangement.
-The result is one of the most graceful entries in this list — not the heaviest, but absolutely one of the most atmospheric.
+The result is one of the most graceful entries in this list: not the heaviest, but absolutely one of the most atmospheric.

 10. Otep – Breed (Nirvana cover)

 Nirvana released “Breed” in 1991, and it remains one of the rawest bursts of energy on Nevermind.
 Otep’s version came much later, dragging the song into a far more abrasive and confrontational space.
-That makes it a particularly good fit for this list, because it shows a different kind of female-fronted cover — one that does not soften or stylize the original, but intensifies its violence and chaos.
+That makes it a particularly good fit for this list, because it shows a different kind of female-fronted cover: one that does not soften or stylize the original, but intensifies its violence and chaos.

 11. Kittie – Run Like Hell (Pink Floyd cover)

 Pink Floyd released “Run Like Hell” in 1979, building it around paranoia, repetition, and menace.
 Kittie’s version takes that unease and runs it through the band’s harsher, heavier identity.
-Given Kittie’s place in the early-2000s heavy scene, the cover has an extra layer of significance: it is a band associated with aggression and youthful fury engaging with a classic song built on dread and control.
+Given Kittie’s place in the early-2000s heavy scene, the cover has an extra layer of significance: a band associated with aggression and youthful fury engaging with a classic song built on dread and control.

 12. Stream of Passion – Street Spirit (Radiohead cover)

 Radiohead released “Street Spirit (Fade Out)” in 1996, and it remains one of the most delicate and emotionally devastating songs in their catalog.
-Stream of Passion later approached it from a progressive and atmospheric metal angle, which immediately made sense on paper: the original already had the melancholy, space, and tension needed for a more dramatic reimagining.
+Stream of Passion later approached it from a progressive and atmospheric metal angle, which immediately made sense on paper.
+The original already had the melancholy, space, and tension needed for a more dramatic reimagining.

 What makes this cover so effective is its patience.
-Stream of Passion understand that the song does not need brute force; it needs atmosphere, pacing, and emotional gravity.
+Stream of Passion understand that the song does not need brute force.
+It needs atmosphere, pacing, and emotional gravity.
 They preserve the fragile ache of the original while deepening its sense of grandeur, making the song feel less intimate and more panoramic.
 It is not a cover that demands attention through shock value.
 It earns it slowly, which is exactly what suits the material.

 13. EXIT EDEN – Separate Ways (Journey cover)